sramteke171/hw-express-params/README.md

 1. Watch this [video](https://www.youtube.com/watch?v=7_LPdttKXPc) about the internet AND this [video](https://www.youtube.com/watch?v=xIuBmOufbls) about packets travel on the internet.

-# Hungry for more?
+# Optional: Hungry for more?

 ## Fibonacci
-1. Add this title in your application as a comment and write the code to answer the question below the title.

-2. Create a route 'fibonacci'
+1. Create a route 'fibonacci'

-3. This route will take one param, the number we will operate on.
+2. This route will take one param, the number we will operate on.

-4. If the number param is not a [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number), print out "Brah, I can tell this ain't a fibonacci number.
+3. If the number param is not a [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number), print out "I can tell this ain't a fibonacci number.
 Wack."

-5. If the number is a Fibonacci number print out "Sweet number, dude."
+4. If the number is a Fibonacci number print out "Sweet Fibonacci number!."

 &#x1F534; **Commit 4** <br>
 <hr>